millerk22/emc2-labs/EMC2-Labs-Fall/lab01_revised.rst

    Just because you don't get an error message when you execute some code doesn't mean that it code is doing what you want it to be doing.
 This is why we will always test our code with various input values.
 If you have ever had a page crash, weird characters on a website, or infinte loading pages, then you have experienced code with some type of errors in it.

-Our functions can also include more lines of code inside of them, which dictate which steps to perform before returning the output of the function.
+Our functions can also include multiple inputs (called parameters).
 We can also define new variables inside of a function.
 In this case, each step in the function should be on its own line, indented from the first line of the function.